 I see Anne Frank as stronger and more vulnerable than I recalled.
 Only her father survives the concentration camps and it is he who passes her diary on to us.

 Her diary is a description of hiding.
-After over a year of hiding within a despicable context, Frank writes about delight and gratitude!
+This surprises me—after over a year of hiding within a despicable context, Frank writes about delight and gratitude!

-No matter the adversity that comes in life--the seed of happiness within is simply dimmed--infact, can only be dimmed.
+No matter the adversity that comes in life--the seed of happiness within is simply dimmed—in fact, it can only be dimmed.
 Happiness is always there.
 Always within us.
 We simply need to recognize it.
 Gratitude nourishes the seed.